StikyPiston/Berry-dots/README.md

 I am using the `Lato` font.
 These (except berry) can be installed using  `apt`, and are likely in other distro's repos as well.
 Just copy all the folders in **this repo** to your `~/.config` directory, and bob's your uncle!
+The wallpaper is from the `Linux Mint Ulyana/Ulyssa` artwork.

 ## Thanks!